byu-oit/UAPI-Specification/University API Specification.md

 Errors in processing a request for a collection of top level resources should proceed as follows:

 - If an error occurs with the overall request the HTTP status code for the request should indicate the type of error that occurred.
 The body of the response should contain a UAPI standard format response containing at least the `metadata` property with the `validation_response` property and optionally the `validation_information` property.
 - If an error occurs in processing the request for one or more of the resources in the collection the `validation_response` and `validation_information` metadata properties for that resource should be set with the appropriate error information.
+Optionally the `validation_identifiers` property can be set with the identifiers for the entry with the error.
 The HTTP status code for the entire request may be a `200 Success` even if only part of the response is error free.

 ### 12.4 Sub-resource Errors